BryanHuet/scp-bot-discord/README.md

     ```
 ## Execution

-- You can run the bot using `scripts/start.sh`.
+- You can run the bot using `scripts/start.sh`
+> With Docker
+- You have to build image `docker build -t scp-discord-bot .`
-- You can use container using `docker compose up -d`.
+- Then run the container `docker compose up -d`

 ## Dependencies
 - [discord.py](https://discordpy.readthedocs.io/en/stable/): Used for interacting with the Discord API.